 The third aim of the course is to help students develop a critical view on different aspects of policy and research.
-On the side of research, students should be able to identify problems in theories, e.g. its assumptions, and its application, allowing them to critically evaluate the value of different arguments.
+On the side of research, students should be able to identify problems in theories (for example, the assumptions made in economic models) and their application, allowing them to critically evaluate the value of different arguments.
 On the policy level, students should be able to critically analyse different national legislations, international agreements, or private regulation.